 Interesting in keeping up with Lauren’s adventures?
 Follow along on Instagram!

 I’ve been blogging about my travels since 2016.
 I decided to start Wanderlust Movement after I quit my job to pursue my dream of becoming location independent.
-Blogging was one of the avenues I used to become a full-time traveller.
+Blogging was one of the avenues I used to become a full-time traveler.

 I think my biggest tip is to start!
 Starting is always the hardest part because we have a lot of limiting beliefs that stop us from perusing what we really want.

 Another tip that’s just as important is that you have to love it and be committed to learning as much about blogging as possible.
-SEO, keyword research, affiliate marketing and building an audience are all incredibly powerful pillars that will help you succeed and you need to take the time to master each one.
+SEO, keyword research, affiliate marketing, and building an audience are all incredibly powerful pillars that will help you succeed and you need to take the time to master each one.

 As someone who has had her passport stolen twice, I definitely wish I was more conscientious.